sr3dna/androme/README.md

 </script>
 ```

 The Date fields in the form have been modified to demonstrate the Constraint circle and bias capabilities in this library.
+Constraint chain bias is also available as a setting although the current Android implementation does not support exact placement.

 <img src="sample.png" alt="Chrome Mobile Layouts" />